 New Zealand’s national flag-carrier, Air New Zealand, is part of the Star Alliance network and has the best wine-list in the sky — including in economy class.
 They have interesting budget options for trans-Tasman flights, but have an innovative line of customer service on the long-haul, ensuring that you’re well served on longer flights.

-The airlines servicing NZ have some great cheap flight deals for both domestic and internationals mainly to Australia and the Pacific Islands, which can be found in one place at SeeYa.
-They also have a free destination-based email alert system.
+The airlines servicing NZ have some great cheap flight deals for both domestic and internationals mainly to Australia and the Pacific Islands.
+COVID-19 has greatly reduced the options, but they are starting to come back again.

 There are several cruise-ship harbours in New Zealand, with Auckland’s being the most modern and closest to the city centre.